cournape/Bento/doc/source/hacking.rst

 relatively to abstract paths, and those paths are resolved when building the installers.

+WARNING: the build manifest will most likely need to be changed in backward incompatible ways, including the API to access it.

 Installers conversion
 ~~~~~~~~~~~~~~~~~~~~~

 The build manifest is intended to be included in each produced
-installer, for easy convertion between various formats easily.
-The
+installer, for convertion between various formats.
+The goal is to have
-goal is to have idempotent conversion (e.g.  converting an egg to
+idempotent conversions (e.g.  converting an egg to wininst and then
-wininst and then converting it back to an egg produces the exact same
+converting it back to an egg produces the exact same egg).
-egg).

 We also intend to use build manifest for the upcoming ''nest''
 service, which will contain a database of installed software.